 There are soil test kits and free soil testing at your local extension offices.
 They offer incomplete soil tests and will cost you in more ways than one.
 Here is an example.

 Boron in the chemistry part is vital in small amounts for your soil to work properly.
 An analogy would be to have a complete assembly line with all the machines, electricity, personnel, know how and parts WHITHOUT any oil.
 The assembly line won't run without oil.
-Boron, one of the chemicals in soil plays this part.
+Boron, one of the chemicals in soil plays a similar part.

 Susan Shaner Logan Labs